Petra Štefanková: Background

 In 2011, her digital portrait of filmmaker Jonas Mekas was exhibited as part of the BOND magazine Launch event and exhibition at Saatchi Gallery in London.
 In 2016, she participated in "Prague Design Week" organised at Kafka's House in the heart of Prague.
 In 2017, her work was selected for the Biennial of Illustration Bratislava exhibition at the Slovak National Museum.

 In August 2024, Petra Štefanková was featured in the opening ceremony video on a large screen at the international conference Wikimania 2024 in Katowice organised by the Wikimedia Foundation.

 In 2025, her name and biography were included in the London-based Ben Uri Gallery & Museum Research Database of immigrant contributors to the British visual culture since 1900.

-Publications and Projects
+Publications and projects

-Publications include Drawing Inspiration: Visual Artists at Work by Michael Fleishman, Cengage (2011, USA); Vector Graphics and Illustration, A master class in digital image-making by Steven Withrow and Jack Harris, Rotovision (2008, UK);
+Štefanková's publications include Drawing Inspiration: Visual Artists at Work by Michael Fleishman, Cengage (2011, USA); Vector Graphics and Illustration, A master class in digital image-making by Steven Withrow and Jack Harris, Rotovision (2008, UK);

 Illustration: A Theoretical and Contextual Perspective by Alan Male, Bloomsbury (2024, UK); Drawn Vol.1 The Best Illustrators Worldwide (2017, Australia), Channel 4's 4Talent magazine, The Economist, The Guardian, Aesthetica, Forbes Slovakia and many more.